Tim Maxwell Named Greenearth Cleaning's Ceo

 Added Maxwell,“Providing a kinder clean in even more markets in the coming years is a "challenge accepted" for the GreenEarth Team.”

-Maxwell and his wife Karen enjoy traveling from their home base in Kansas City with their two adult children, Kelsey and K
+Maxwell and his wife Karen enjoy traveling from their home base in Kansas City with their two adult children, Kelsey and KAbout GreenEarth® Cleaning:

 "Doing business without doing harm" has been the mission statement of GreenEarth Cleaning since its birth in 1999.
 Founded by partners, General Electric, Procter & Gamble, and three drycleaners - Jim Barry, Ron Benjamin, and Jim Douglas, the System utilizes a proprietary product line of pure silicone and unique "cold" filtration media, which provides consumers with the best possible fabric care while lowering energy costs by more than 50 percent from traditional drycleaning systems.
 Global regulatory agencies have deemed the unique silicone dry cleaning medium to be environmentally non-toxic, allowing GreenEarth Affiliates to completely eliminate hazardwaste removal fees.
 Leading dry cleaners, hotels, property owners, fashion brands, and financial institutions recognize GreenEarth Cleaning as the clear leader in meeting environmental, social, and governance (ESG) objectives.
 For more information, visit